MSPR-Dev-Appli-IA/api/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables into your tomcat service
+To run this project, you will need to add the following environment variables into your file : `src/environments/env.ts`

 | Name             | Type   | Description                                                                                                                 |
 |------------------|--------|-----------------------------------------------------------------------------------------------------------------------------|